 This lush, tropical palm will thrive in bright light.
 If you have a sunroom or a sunny window, keep it there.
 Give your palm a quarter turn once a week so that all sides are exposed to sunlight.
 A large plant can be placed on a plant caddy to make it easy to move.

-Cat palm trees grow in stemless clumps.
+Cat palm trees are among the most popular indoor palms.
 The pinnate leaves have leaflets that will reach up to 1 ft (30 cm) long and 1 in (2.5 cm) wide.
-Keep palm fronds clean by gently wiping them with a damp cloth.

 This palm needs more moisture than some.
 Water enough to keep the soil evenly moist, but never soggy.
 Palms are not desert plants as some people believe.
 Regular watering will help to prevent fronds from turning brown.